Category Archives: Disney

 Van Dyke as the romantic interest is equally well-cast, and together the chemistry is easy and apparent.

-Mary Poppins was met with critical acclaim when it was released, during a time when Disney ruled the roost and musicals were a dime a dozen.
+Mary Poppins was met with critical acclaim when it was released when Disney ruled the roost and musicals were a dime a dozen.

-This was quite a feat as the film was up against My Fair Lady (1964), a similar film, which won the biggest prize of the year.
+This was quite a feat as the film was up against My Fair Lady (1964), which won the biggest prize.

 Rated G and box-office success, Mary Poppins (1964) is a legendary Walt Disney film that uses creative techniques and musical numbers to develop a finely finished product.